Open Source AI Firewall: Self-Hosted Agent Security

 agentgatewayGatewayRustNot documented in public docsA2A and MCP routingBinary, Docker

-Pipelock is the only option that combines content-inspecting DLP, prompt injection detection, and SSRF protection at the network layer with native MCP protocol support.
+Pipelock is the only option in the table that combines content-inspecting DLP, prompt injection detection, MCP protocol scanning (tool poisoning + rug-pull + chain detection), SSRF protection, and mediator-signed action receipts (cryptographic evidence per decision, with a published cross-language verifier) at the network layer.
 That’s not a knock on the others.
 They solve different problems.

 Proxy vs in-process